Baháʼí Faith: Egypt

+Yemen

+Baháʼís in Yemen have faced persecution by the Houthi authorities.
+On 25 May 2023, Houthi forces raided a peaceful Baháʼí gathering at a private residence in Sanaa and detained 17 people, including five women.
+The detainees were initially forcibly disappeared, and several remained in detention a year later.
+In 2025, the United Nations Panel of Experts on Yemen reported that the Houthis had systematically discriminated against the Baháʼí community and documented restrictions on freedom of religion, expression, conscience and belief, as well as coerced pledges, property confiscation and continuing restrictions imposed on former detainees.

 Ottoman Empire

 The Bahá'ís arrived in Acre, Palestine, in the 19th century, fleeing persecution.
 Ottoman authorities viewed Bahá'u'lláh as politically dangerous, which led to his exile to various locations within the Ottoman Empire, including Constantinople (Istanbul) and Adrianople (Edirne).
-After several exiles, Bahá'u'lláh finally arrived in Acre, where he lived under house arrest until his passing in 1892.
+After several exiles, Bahá'u'lláh finally arrived in Acre, where he lived under house arrest until his death in 1892.
 His followers later established the Bahá'í Gardens and shrines in Haifa and Acre, both of which are now UNESCO World Heritage sites.